TeoMastro/shift-scheduler/README.md

 npm run format:check
 ```

+## Translations sorting

+To alphabetically sort translations copy and paste the contents of your messages json file [here](https://novicelab.org/jsonabc/).
+Then paste it back in the project file.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.